Military Strategy in the 21st Century

 Janne Haaland Matlary is Professor of International Politics at the University of Oslo and the Norwegian Military Command and Staff College; she was formerly Norway's deputy minister of foreign affairs.

-Robert Johnson is Director of The Changing Character of War Centre at the University of Oxford.
-He is the author of a number of publications, including The Afghan Way of War (2011) and The Great War in the Middle East (2016).
+Robert Johnson is Director of the Changing Character of War Centre at the University of Oxford.